InfuseAI/primehub-site/docs/design/primehub-store.md

 `minio.*` | The minio configuration | Please see the [chart configuration](../references/primehub_chart) `rclone.*` | The rclone configuration | Please see the [chart configuration](../references/primehub_chart)

-To configure Minio (e.g. different persistence backend), please see the [Minio configuration](../tasks/minio_configurations)
+To configure MinIO (e.g. different persistence backend), please see the [MinIO configuration](../tasks/minio_configurations)

 # Design

 ![](assets/primehub-store.png)

-## Minio
+## MinIO

-[Minio](https://min.io/) is the key component of the Primehub Store.
+[MinIO](https://min.io/) is the key component of the Primehub Store.
 We support three persistence backend

-1. Minio Standalone
+1. MinIO Standalone
-1. Minio Gateway for S3
+1. MinIO Gateway for S3
-1. Minio Gateway for GCS
+1. MinIO Gateway for GCS

-Minio hides the different implementation for different persistence backend and provides a consistent way for other PrimeHub components to access the PrimeHub store.
+MinIO hides the different implementation for different persistence backend and provides a consistent way for other PrimeHub components to access the PrimeHub store.

 ## GraphQL and PrimeHub services

-GraphQL and other PrimeHub services use Minio s3-compatible REST API to access the PrimeHub store.
+GraphQL and other PrimeHub services use MinIO s3-compatible REST API to access the PrimeHub store.

 ## Csi-rclone